claus-e-andersen/clanElectrons/README.md

 Note that the density-effect correction (delta) for a conductor like graphite (where some electrons are essentially assigned zero binding  energy), will have a non-zero value even for very low electron energies.

-The agreement is excellent in the sense that all four digits provided in ICRU-90 are replicated by the clanElectrons functions.
+The agreement is excellent in the sense that all four digits provided in ICRU-90 are replicated by the clanElectrons functions if we allow for an uncertainty of +/- 1 on the last digit of the ICRU-90 results.

 ## Installation in R or Rstudio